Ironman 70.3 Distances Explained

 Total Distance: 113 km / 70.3 miles

 This is the standard Ironman 70.3 breakdown used worldwide.
-The swim tests open water control, the bike rewards steady pacing and fueling, and the run pushes your physical and mental reserves to the edge.
+The swim tests open water control, the bike rewards steady pacing and fuelling and the run pushes your physical and mental reserves to the edge.

 What Makes the Half Ironman Distance Unique?

+Don’t be misled by the word “half.”
+The 70.3 triathlon distance has its own identity and difficulty.
+This race is short enough to push hard and long enough to require disciplined pacing.
+You’ll need a plan for transitions, nutrition and mindset throughout the day.
 What makes the Ironman 70.3 distance so demanding is that there’s no margin for error.
 Go too fast too soon and the final miles of the run will punish you.
 Play it too safe and you’ll leave time on the table.

 Average Ironman 70.3 Finish Times

-Your finish time will depend on fitness, course conditions, and race-day decisions.
+Your finish time will depend on fitness, course conditions and race-day decisions.

 • Beginners: 6.5 to 8 hours